[Translate to English:] TC Gebäude

 Terms of participation

-You can work either individually or in a team of up to 4 people.
+• Team size: You can participate individually or in a team of up to 4 people.

 (max.
 4) Team-Structure can change until the final deadline